biscuitbuns23/Mainframe/README.md

 python manage.py migrate
 ```
-6. Install node.js and npm
+6. Install node.js version 14 or later, and npm

 7. Open two terminal windows inside your project directory.
 In both enter the following: